The best coconut rice recipe ever! This is one easy coconut rice that won't disappoint! This rice is a perfect side to any meal.

 Turn the grated/blended coconut in a bowl and add about 1-2 cups of water, you can leave it to steep for few minutes or you can just get on with it immediately.

-Pour the coconut mixture through a tiny sieve you can get or use a muslin cloth.
+Pour the coconut mixture through a tiny sieve you can get or use a muslin cloth/cheese cloth.
 Sieve the milk from the chaff and set aside.

-Note: if you choose, you can peel the back of the coconut if you want a pure white coconut milk but I didn’t
+Note: if you choose, you can peel the back of the coconut if you want pure white coconut milk but I didn’t

-Method to cook coconut rice
+How to cook coconut rice

 Note: for the coconut flavour not to be masked by other spices used, it is important you boiled the rice in coconut milk before adding any other spices to it.
 This I have learnt overtime helps the rice get its own identity.

 Wash rice till water runs clean and set aside